scc311/jgroups-base-image/TUTORIAL.md

 > 🍎    **MacOS Users**: The `-Djava.net.preferIPv4Stack=true` flag is for you!
 JGroups [might not run correctly](https://github.com/belaban/JGroups/wiki/Multicast-routing-on-Mac-OS) without it.
 Please keep this flag in regardless of your OS though!

+### Lab Machines

+When using JGroups on the university lab machines, for the most part you can use the above commands.
+However, you **must** use both of the following flags when running any part of your code that uses the JGroups library:
+ - `-Djava.net.preferIPv4Stack=true`
+ - `-Djgroups.bind_addr=127.0.0.1`

+These must be used as well as using `-cp` to specify the classpath that includes the JGroups jar.

 ## 3. Add JGroups to Your Workspace